 Payday loan relief programs

-This means working with a firm that will represent you to lenders, also referred to as a payday relief program, a debt settlement program, or a debt management program.
+This means working with a firm that will represent you to lenders, also referred to as a payday relief program or debt management program.

 Each will charge a flat monthly fee and takes on the liability of paying lenders, so you don’t have to.
 Sometimes they negotiate with lenders to reduce fees and will pay lenders in advance.